riyachouhan7/riyachouhan7/README.md

 <img alt="NightCoding" src="https://c.tenor.com/RZ1Cq8RF_FwAAAAC/anime-crazy.gif" align="right"/>

-🎓 &nbsp;I'm Electrical Engineering undergrad at NIT Agartala.\
+🎓 &nbsp;I'm electrical engineering undergrad at NIT Agartala.\
-💡 &nbsp;I'm on track for learning Data Structures and Algorithms.\
 ✉️ &nbsp;You can shoot me an email at riyachouhan.ee@gmail.com!
 I'll try to respond as soon as I can.